tungufoss/Detection-of-Fouling-Effectiveness-Ratio-Method/README.md

 ## License

-This MATLAB library is released under the [MIT License](LICENSE).
+This MATLAB library is released under the [GNU general public licence](LICENSE).
 You are free to use, modify, and distribute the library in accordance with the terms of the license.

 ## Contact